rafaelogic/Job-Board/README.md

 2. Implementing state management from scratch
 3. Single Page App with Axios
 4. Other Vue.js stuffs
+5. Using vuetify to add an eye candy like stepper and etcs.

 #### You may check this repo to build your SPA